 • Enterprise ATS integrations (Workday, SAP, Oracle)

 Pricing: Starts at approximately $35,000/yr (Essentials tier).
 Enterprise contracts range from $49K to $145K+ annually.
 No self-serve pricing - requires a sales call.
+For a full tier-by-tier breakdown, see our HireVue pricing analysis.

 Good for: Large enterprises with high-volume hiring needs and the budget to match.
 Not practical for mid-market teams or agencies - the entry price alone exceeds what many teams spend on their entire recruiting tech stack.